LotWizeby Sanaf AI Solutions

 • How the per-unit amount was calculated

 Using a special assessment calculator can help boards generate transparent, shareable calculations that homeowners can review themselves.
-When homeowners can plug in their own community's numbers and see the same result, trust increases.

 Present Alternatives Honestly